 Conversations about providing students an affordable and quality education are all abuzz on your campus.
 Making the switch to a digital content strategy is appealing and achievable.
-Because you know your students have enough to worry about: getting access to course materials should never be on that list.
+Because you know your students have enough to worry about: getting access to course materials and learning resources should never be on that list.

 Dave sat down with Lincoln University's Ian Snowley, Dean of Student Learning Development and University Librarian, to ask him, "What tips do you have for institutions that are looking into implementing a digital program?"